 The company's performance ncluded folk dances and instrumental pieces that involved volunteers from the audience who participated in a colorful ribbon dance which is said to bring good luck.
 One brave student dangerously maneuvered a long metal sword in a half dance, half martial arts stunt while under the direction of Beibei Gu, instructor and director of the Dance Company.

 Such foods as beef and broccoli, chicken lo mein and shrimp rolls were served to guests who each paid \$3 to attend the affair.

-The luncheon was organized as an Asian appreciation event for WPIPs annual Multicultural Weat
+an Asian appreciation event for WPIPs annual Multicultural